 If travel is required, the Meeting Planner will begin making travel arrangements with the hotel preferences, ground transportation, limousine, registrations, VIP contact list with a list of meetings needed or already planned.
 For international travel, visa and passport updates are also required in advance.

-After the Meeting Invitation is sent, the Meeting Planner carefully tracks the rsvp’s and collects all deliverables prior to the meeting.
+Once the Meeting Invitation is sent, the Meeting Planner carefully tracks the rsvp’s and ensures all deliverables are received prior to the meeting.
 In addition, the meeting room is prepped prior to the meeting and cleaned up after the meeting.
 Many times, the Meeting Planner will attend the meeting to take notes and record action items and assist with other logistics.